Säkylä

-Säkylä is best known as the home of the Finnish Defence Forces' Porin Prikaati (Pori Brigade) and for the large and successful food industry.
+Säkylä is known as the home of the Pori Brigade of the Finnish Defence Forces and for the large food industry.

-Municipality of Köyliö was merged to Säkylä on 1 January 2016.
+The municipality of Köyliö was merged to Säkylä on 1 January 2016.

 Economy

-The biggest employers are the Säkylä garrison (Pori Brigade), Lännen Tehtaat Plc, Broilertalo Oy, the Municipality of Säkylä, the Intermunicipal Federation of Public Health, and Sucros Säkylä.
+The biggest employers are the Säkylä Garrison of the Pori Brigade, Lännen Tehtaat Plc, Broilertalo Oy, the Municipality of Säkylä, the Intermunicipal Federation of Public Health, and Sucros Säkylä.

 Nature

 For its diversity of nature, Säkylä has a special position among Finnish municipalities.
 Säkylä's Lake Pyhäjärvi (Säkylän Pyhäjärvi), situated mainly in the area of Säkylä, is the biggest lake in southwestern Finland.
 It is renowned for its clean and clear water and big yields of fish, and the maintenance of its natural state is secured by the common efforts of the inhabitants, the municipality, and local industry.
 The ecology of the lake is sensitive to disturbances and therefore its condition is closely monitored, which is why Pyhäjärvi is one of the most studied lakes in Europe.
 Insects found nowhere else in Finland live on the Säkylänharju Ridge.
 The fauna and flora of the ridge include several other rare and threatened species.

 Lake Pyhäjärvi is a versatile bird lake.
 During the year, practically all of the water and shore birds of the Finnish inland waters are found there.
 The nesting species include lake birds drawn to the barren shores and clear waters, as well as some demanding specialities of the best eutrophic bird bays.